luannaochoa/BBBKernelDriver-tutorial/README.md

 ##Build The BeagleBoneBlack Kernel:

 ####Pre-reqs

++ **The ARM Cross Compiler**
+    * In order to complete this tutorial you will need an ARM cross compiler.

+        `sudo apt-get install gcc-arm-linux-gnueabi`

++ **GIT**
+    * In order to complete this tutorial you will also need GIT

+        `sudo apt-get install git`

+    * Configure git with your identity.

+        `git config --global user.email "your.email@here.com`

-1. Clone the git repo by issuing the following command:
+    * Clone the git repo by issuing the following command:
     `git clone git://github.com/beagleboard/linux.git`

-2. `cd` into linux and run `git checkout 4.1`
+    * `cd` into linux and run `git checkout 4.1`

++ **lzop Compression**
+    * Install lzop Compression.
+You'll want to install this so you can uncompress the kernel.

+        `sudo apt-get install lzop`

++ **uBoot mkimage**
+    * Install pre-reqs for u-Boot and then download and install u-Boot with the following commands

+        `sudo apt-get install libssl-dev`

+        `wget ftp://ftp.denx.de/pub/u-boot/u-boot-latest.tar.bz2`

+        `tar -xjf u-boot-latest.tar.bz2`

+        `cd` into `u-boot` directory

+        `make sandbox_defconfig tools-only`

+        `sudo install tools/mkimage /usr/local/bin`

 ####Kernel File Changes